PoIygon/CodeGuy92.github.io/README.md

 # LankyBox01
 Hello!
 This is my main personal website.
+I use it for testing purposes & other useful stuff.
 [Additional context here...]

 ## Projects
 In my free time, i create some random projects that have no use but are still pretty cool.